 Fort Wayne, Indiana

-Patriot was integral to this project in that all of the post-tensioning of the slabs, beams and girders were observed and tested during each concrete placement.
+All of the post-tensioning of the slabs, beams, and girders were observed and tested during each concrete placement.
 Patriot tested each concrete truck’s load for slump and air entrainment to ensure that all of the concrete was within the project specifications.
 Patriot’s role also included testing of footing, column, and beam concrete for adequate compression strength.
 Our extensive experience with post-tensioning systems made Patriot Purdue’s choice for this project which allowed for a smooth concrete placement from tier to tier.